Norm relations for CM points on modular curves: Introduction

-This note is divided into three sections.
-In \S \ref{SDdatummodular}, we recall the classical modular curves in the language of Deligne \cite{DeligneTS} that puts the underlying algebraic group $ \GL_{2,\QQ} $ and the torus parametrizing so-called CM points at the center of attention rather than the individual curves themselves.
-In \S \ref{Eulersystem}, we establish the horizontal norm relations by introducing certain judiciously chosen \emph{test vectors} (\ref{zetamodularvector}) in a space of Schwartz functions whose elements parameterize divisors of CM points on modular curves.
-These test vectors are the appropriate replacement for ``$ x_{n \ell} $" in the relation (\ref{kolyrelation}).
-In fact, many recent Euler system constructions ultimately involve clever choices of such test data in an appropriate Schwartz space.
-In section \S \ref{testvectorsection}, we explain how such test vectors can be reverse engineered from the Hecke polynomial itself and how this idea is formalized in \cite{AES}.
+This article is divided into four sections.
+In \S \ref{modcurvesec}, we review the adelic theory of modular curves.
+In \S \ref{Eulersystemsec}, we establish the horizontal norm relations by introducing certain judiciously chosen elements in a space of Schwartz functions, whose elements parametrize divisors of CM points on modular curves.
+In \S \ref{integraltestdatasec}, we formally define the notion of integral test data and elaborate on the methods of \cite{CZE} and \cite{LSZ}.
+Finally in \S \ref{examplessec}, we reprove our norm relations at split primes using the both methods.
+An additional example involving $ P_{\lambda}(X) $ is also included to illustrate the broader applicability of the method of \cite{CZE}.